Isotropic vectors over global fields: Notation

-With a quadratic form $\q = \form{a_1, \dotsc , a_n}$ we associate a finite set of primes $\GP(\q)$ consisting of: \begin{itemize} \item all dyadic primes (provided that $K$ is a number field), \item all these primes $\gp$ such that $\ord_\gp a_i$ is odd for at least one $i\leq n$. \end{itemize} Recall that a finite set~$S$ of places of a global field is called a \term{Hasse set} if it contains all archimedean places.
-In particular, in a global function field, every finite set of places is a Hasse set.
-Let $S$ be a Hasse set, an element $a\in \un$ is said to be $S$-singular if $\ord_\gp a$ is even for every prime~$\gp$ not in~$S$.
+Recall that a finite set~$S$ of places of a global field is called a \term{Hasse set} if it contains all Archimedean places.
+In particular, every finite set of places of a global function field is a Hasse set.
+With a quadratic form $\q = \form{a_1, \dotsc , a_n}$ we associate a Hasse set, denoted~$\GP(\q)$, consisting of: \begin{itemize} \item all Archimedean places and all dyadic primes (provided that $K$ is a number field), \item all these primes $\gp$ such that $\ord_\gp a_i$ is odd for at least one $i\leq n$. \end{itemize} Let $S$ be a Hasse set, an element $a\in \un$ is said to be \term{$S$-singular} if $\ord_\gp a$ is even for every prime~$\gp$, not in~$S$.
 It is called an \term{$S$-unit} if $\ord_\gp a = 0$ for every $\gp\notin S$.
-The group of all $S$-singular elements is denoted $E_S(K)$ and the group of all $S$-units by $U_S(K)$.
-Observe that $\sq$ is a subgroup of $E_S(K)$, hence we may consider the quotient group $\SingS(K) := \quo{E_S(K)}{\sq}$ of $S$-singular square classes.
+The group of all $S$-singular elements is denoted $E_S$, and the group of all $S$-units by $U_S$.
+Observe that $\sq$ is a subgroup of $E_S$, hence we may consider the quotient group $\SingS := \quo{E_S}{\sq}$ of $S$-singular square classes.
 It is a subgroup of the square class group $\sqgd$ of~$K$.
-Moreover, we will denote $\Units{S}(K) := \quo{U_S(K)}{U_S(K)\cap \sq}$ the group of $S$-units modulo squares.
-It can be treated as a subgroup of $\SingS(K)$.
-Observe that $\SingS(K)$ is an elementary $2$-group, hence it is an $\FF_2$-linear space.
+Moreover, we will denote $\Units{S} := \quo{U_S}{U_S\cap \sq}$ the group of $S$-units modulo squares.
+It can be treated as a subgroup of $\SingS$.
+Observe that $\SingS$ is an elementary $2$-group.
+Hence, it is an $\FF_2$-linear space.